Laser420/textbook2audiobook/README.md

 OCR (tesseract) and text-to-speech.
 Outputs audiobooks in .m4b file format for MacOS Books/IOS Itunes apps.

 Really just screen capture middleware for ebook2audiobook.
 Currently building an audiobook is slow going for any substantial number of captures.
 Considering using Claude Haiku vision to process images into text via API call and then using ebook2audiobook.
-Maybe cost a $1 or 2 per book.
+Would maybe cost a $1 or 2 per book and probably handle dual-columns way better.
 Not sure yet whether the speed bottleneck is the OCR or TTS engine.

 Use requires some scrolling, clicking and paying attention but presumably your AI agent can do that for you.

-**Will be testing with OpenClaw soon -> Maybe OpenClaw could do an audiobook conversion without this middleware, unsure yet.**
+**Will be testing with OpenClaw soon -> Maybe OpenClaw could do an audiobook conversion without this middleware, unsure.**

-Screenshot of what it looks like:
+Screenshot of what it looks like - just place the section to capture inbetween the green lines.
+The final 1/8 of the previous captured image is shown on the bottom to help guide where to capture next.
 ![Here is what the tool looks like in use.](image.png)

 ## Requirements